Make An Appointment

 Earliest discovery

 The exact date of discovery of the first diamond is unknown, but it’s believed that diamonds were first found in India as far back as 400 BC, although it may have been even earlier.
 For a century, they were mainly traded amongst the rich in India, but by 300 BC they had started making their way to Europe, where the sparkle and flawless nature of the stone became very popular.
-For many centuries, it was believed that diamonds could only be found in India, but this changed in the 1800s, when they began popping up in other places.
+For many centuries, it was believed that diamonds could only be found in India, but this changed in the 1800s when they began popping up in other places.
 As the demand grew, people started to experiment with cutting and polishing the stone to customise its look.
 The results were stunning.

 Industrialisation

 In 1725, there were some diamonds discovered in Brazil.
-While the amount was insignificant compared to the abundance in India, it was a major discovery that lead to treasure hunters searching for other spots that might yield the valuable substance.
-It wasn’t until the late 1800s that a fortunate find by a 15-year-old boy walking along the banks of the Orange River in South Africa did the diamond business really pick up.
+While the amount was insignificant compared to the abundance in India, it was a major discovery that led to treasure hunters searching for other spots that might yield the valuable substance.
+It wasn’t until the late 1800s a fortunate find by a 15-year-old boy walking along the banks of the Orange River in South Africa did the diamond business really pick up.
 More deposits were found in the area, and soon an enormous mining industry sprang up from nothing.
 The biggest player to emerge was DeBeers Consolidated Mines.
 By 1900, they were responsible for all but 10% of the world’s diamond trade.
 Unfortunately, with the new supply, diamonds were no longer the rare commodity they had once been, and prices dropped.
 By 1919 their value had bottomed out.

 As the industry grew, new techniques were developed for mining diamonds and making the process more efficient so the mining companies could cut costs.
 While the value of diamonds had hit its bottom, the modernizing of the mining process laid the groundwork for what was to come.